dechowjack/ClusterComputingWorkshop/P1_Basics.md

 #### CPU
 Finally, the CPU.
 The Central Processing Unit is the "brain" or "engine" of a computer.
 The splash gives us the following information:

 `CPU:      96 vcpu | 2 socket | 24 cores-per-socket | 2 threads-per-core`

 Lets break this down in a slightly different order than it's given to us:

-`2 socket` - This machine has two physical CPUs.
+- `2 socket` - This machine has two physical CPUs.
 Most consumer computers have 1.

-`24 cores-per-socket` A CPU is called a central processing `unit` for a reason.
+- `24 cores-per-socket` A CPU is called a central processing `unit` for a reason.
 The unit itself has multiple `processors` that are each called a `core`.
 Since the splash tells us that the server has `24 cores-per-socket`, we know that we have `1 CPU` in each of our `2 sockets` and each of our `1 CPU` has `24 processor cores`.
 This gives us a total of `48 physical cores`.
-`96 vcpu` - Historically, a single CPU core could process a single set of instructions at a time.
+- `2 threads-per-core` - Historically, a single CPU core could process a single set of instructions at a time.
 Through a method called `multithreading`, a single physical core can be split into 2,4, or 8 `virtual cores`.
-On some retail CPUs this is marketed as `hyperthreading`.
-Given that we have `2 CPU` @ `24 cores-per-socket` and `96 vcpu`, we can assume that the multithreading on this machine is `2x`.
+On some retail CPUs this is marketed as `hyperthreading`
+- `96 vcpu` - Given that we have `2 CPU` @ `24 cores-per-socket` @ `2 threads-per-core`, this gives us `96 virtual cpus`

 Given all of this, in theory a single job on the River cluster could request `512GB` of RAM and `96 CPUs`.
 This would be very rude though!